kyma-project/api-gateway/docs/user/00-20-overview-api-rule-controller.md

 ## Status codes

-The APIRule CR contains status for all created sub resource, but the field **apiRuleStatus** is the one reflecting the status of the controller reconciliation.
-Details can be found in the [APIRule CR documentation](./03-technical-reference/custom-resources/apirule/01-40-apirule-custom-resource.md):
+The APIRule CR includes status information for all created sub-resources.
+However, the field **apiRuleStatus** specifically reflects the status of the controller reconciliation.
+For more information, read the [APIRule CR documentation](./03-technical-reference/custom-resources/apirule/01-40-apirule-custom-resource.md):

 | Code          | Description                               |
 |---------------|-------------------------------------------|